Solid Tech Radius audiorack with Artesania and Finite Elemente Footers

 Above: This is how I started, using standard spikes and Finite Elemente discs, and these turned out to be the main culprit.

 How forgetful the mind is, or at least my mind!
-I had forgotten about the experiments done with the Apogee Diva speakers’ footers, in which it was clear that SoundCare Super Spikes eclipsed the standard spikes with standard discs, sounding less agressive and more fluid.
+I had forgotten about the experiments done with the Apogee Diva speakers’ footers, in which it was clear that SoundCare Super Spikes eclipsed the standard spikes with standard discs, sounding less aggressive and more fluid.
 Turns out the same was true for the Solid Tech racks.
 After substituting the Finite discs for the most affordable Artesania Improved Decoupling Discs I could not believe the big difference, and only then I remembered the above.

 Above: Is your system having harsh treble or an overall too clinical sound?
 Artesania Improved Decoupling Discs come to the rescue!